pejic/Summation/README.md

 =Summation

-A simple list of items with a total at the end.
+A simple Android app with list of items with a total at the end.

 ==Copyright & Licence